mycelial/mycelial/README.md

 clients will register with the server component, and they will receive data pipeline specifications from the server.

-The server offers you a way to setup data pipelines specifications, which move your data from one location to another via the installed clients.
-You can setup these data pipelines via a drag-and-drop web interface, or you can add these pipelines via api calls.
+The server offers you a way to set up data pipeline specifications, which move your data from one location to another via the installed clients.
+You can set up these data pipelines via a drag-and-drop web interface, or you can add these pipelines via api calls.

 Once you've installed Mycelial (clients and server) you can easily begin moving your data from source systems to destination systems of your choosing.
-Currently Mycelial has adapters for SQLite but many other adapters are being built.
+Currently Mycelial has adapters for SQLite but many other adapters are in the works.

 ## How do I get started?